goldmansachs/obevo/obevo-site/src/site/markdown/dev-setup-db2.md

 can follow along the db2-setup.sh script and replicate the steps in Windows.

-3) In your IDE, enable the "amazon-build" profile so that you can activate integration tests against the DB2 server
+3) In your IDE, enable the "integration-build" profile so that you can activate integration tests against the DB2 server